How to work with me

 I’m excited you’ve made it here.
 Thank you for taking this step to help yourself grow and get more of what you’re wanting from life.

-First, I’ll answer some of the most common questions you might have, then I’ll explain several different ways you can work with me.
+Below, I’ll answer some of the most common questions you might have; then, I’ll explain several different ways you can work with me.

 How can I work with you?
 How much do you charge?

 Thanks for your interest in coaching with me.
-Below you'll find information on several types of offerings: one-on-one coaching, group coaching, and workshops, my blog, and other free content.
+Below you'll find information on several types of offerings: one-on-one coaching, group coaching & workshops, and my blog.

 I've thought a lot about the most logical, fair, and ethical way to price my services.